-Chirp Wheel works by rolling out the spinal erector (aka paraspinal) muscle group adjacent to the spine.
-These muscles can develop a ton of tension and pressure when sitting with poor posture - which many of us unconcsiously do all day every day.
-Chirp Wheel massages these muscles nicely, while also arching the back in the opposite direction of hunchback posture - potentially correcting spinal alignment as well.
+Chirp Wheel works by rolling out the spinal erector (aka paraspinal) muscles adjacent to the spine.
+These muscles can develop a ton of tension and pressure when sitting with poor posture - which many of us do unconsciously all day every day.
+The spinal erector muscles can also become overtaxed from high levels of physical activity and manual labor.

-Chirp Wheel vs. QL Claw
+Chirp Wheel Review vs. QL Claw

-QL Claw is a deep tissue massage tool designed to bust up years of muscle tension in specific muscles that contribute to lower back pain.
+QL Claw is a deep-tissue massage tool designed to bust up years of muscle tension in specific muscles that contribute to lower back pain.
 Think of QL Claw as a sniper approach that a physical or massage therapist would take with their thumbs, knuckles, and elbows.
-If you have years of built up low back, hip, and glute tension QL Claw is for you.
+If you have years of built-up low back, hip, and glute tension QL Claw is for you.

 Is Chirp Wheel Right For Me?

 In short - probably.
 If you sit down, need help with posture, or just enjoy a deep tissue roll along the spine (which includes nearly everybody), Chirp Wheel is great.
-However, if you have a deeper, more complex back muscle problem QL Claw is the way to go.
+However, if you have a deeper, more complex lower back muscle problem QL Claw is the way to go.
 QL Claw was designed to release the 5 major muscles that contribute to lower back pain when tight via deep tissue massage tactics.
 QL Claw is much deeper and targeted than a foam roller or Chirp Wheel, and is more for folks battling lower back and hip pains directly.

-To wrap up, both QL Claw and Chirp Wheel have a place in your home.
+Both QL Claw and Chirp Wheel have a place in your home.
 Each tool helps different individuals with different ailments - maybe one day you need the Chirp Wheel and maybe the next you need the Claw.